All Episodes

 Their planet is, I forget exactly how much larger than Earth.

-It's a little bit farther away from Their sun than ours is, so the heat is about the same.
+It's a little bit farther away from their sun than ours is, so the heat is about the same.

-Their rotation, or revolution, I forget which one that would be, their days are 55 Earth hours long.
+Their rotation or revolution, I forget which one that would be, their days are 55 Earth hours long.

 Their years are approximately 1,000 Earth days long.

-I think I put this on the calculator one time and I figured out that they have 400 and some
+I think I put this on the calculator one time, and I figured out that they have 400 and some 55 Earth hour days in their year.

-I'm getting a little groggy I've been up since 6 o'clock this morning.
+I've been up since 6 o'clock this morning.

 Where was I going with this thing?